 Bono and The Edge Waiting for Godomino’s

-Cost: $15 in advance purchased online, $20 at the door
+Cost: $40 (and various options) in advance or at the door

 “LOVED this show soooo much!!… insanely clever writing paired with an incredible ensemble… Trust me — this is a show you REALLY want to see!
 It’s a MUST!!!”